MicrosoftDocs/dynamics-365-ai/ai-docs/sales/extend-relationship-assistant-card.md

 ms.tgt_pltfrm:
 ---

-# Create custom cards in Relationship assistant
+# Create custom cards in Assistant

 Action cards provides you up to date information on email, meeting, and much more in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
 These cards reminds you of upcoming activities; it evaluates your communications, and suggests when it might be time to reach out to a contact that’s been inactive for a while; it identifies email messages that may be waiting for a reply from you; it alerts you when an opportunity is nearing its close date; and much more.
 These cards are displayed on forms, dashboards, and throughout the application to provide relevant information for the context you are working in at the moment.
 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Action cards reference](action-cards-reference.md)